asllop/cond_utils/README.md

 - `&str`
 - `String`

-The objective of `cond_utils` is to simplify and make more legible some common tasks, specifically two: comparing if a value lies between 2 values and checking if a value is in a set.
+The objective of `cond_utils` is to simplify and make more legible some common tasks, like comparing if a value lies between 2 values or checking if a value is in a set.
 This allows to write code like:

 ```Rust
 use cond_utils::Between;